HaitaoMao/Awesome-LLM-Mechanism-Analysis/README.md

 ![PRs Welcome](https://img.shields.io/badge/PRs-Welcome-green)

-Accompanied repositories for our paper [A Data Generation Perspective to the Mechanism of In-Context Learning](https://arxiv.org/abs/2402.02212).
+Accompanied repositories for our paper [A Survey to Recent Progress Towards Understanding In-Context Learning](https://arxiv.org/abs/2402.02212).
 This paper list is still incomplete. feel free to add any relevant papers!
 PRs are welcome 🙌📚 Thanks!

 - <a href="#skill-recognition"> Skill Recognition
 - <a href="#skill-learning"> Skill Learning